Mr Jahangir Ahmed

 Benign and malignant head and neck tumours with a focus on function preservation

-Advanced minimally invasive ENT surgery, including laser, coblation, robotic, and endoscopic techniques
+Advanced minimally invasive ENT, using cutting edge technology such as laser, coblation, robotic, and advanced endoscopic techniques

-Alongside his airway and sleep surgery practice, Mr Ahmed maintains a major tertiary referral practice in thyroid and head and neck cancer surgery.
-He is one of the core thyroid surgeons within the Barts Health Thyroid Multidisciplinary Team (MDT), one of the largest thyroid cancer groups in the UK.
-He performs a high volume of thyroid surgery with exceptionally low complication rates and is among the few surgeons designated to undertake selective neck dissections in advanced thyroid cancer patients, with a strong emphasis on preserving nerve function, swallowing, voice, and long-term neck function.
+Alongside his sleep surgery practice, Mr Ahmed maintains a major tertiary referral service in thyroid and head and neck cancer surgery.
+He is a core member of the Barts Health Thyroid MDT, one of the largest thyroid cancer groups in the UK, performing high volumes of thyroid surgery with exceptionally low complication rates.
+He also works within a specialist multidisciplinary head and neck cancer team able to resect and reconstruct the full spectrum of head and neck cancers, with a strong emphasis on preservation of speech, swallowing, airway function, appearance, nerve function and long-term quality of life.

-Mr Ahmed was educated at the University of Cambridge, where he studied at King’s College, Cambridge, achieving the Harmer Prize for Medicine and obtaining an MA in Experimental Psychology.
-He completed his clinical training at Imperial College London, graduating with the Gold Medal in Pathology.
+Mr Ahmed was educated at the University of Cambridge, reading at King's College, where he was awarded the Harmer Prize for Medicine and graduated with an MA in Experimental Psychology.
+He completed his clinical training at Imperial College London, graduating with Distinction and the Gold Medal in Pathology.

-In addition to his clinical practice, Mr Ahmed is a dedicated educator and academic.
-He holds a PGCert in Medical Education and serves as Education Co-Lead at Barts Health, helping coordinate and deliver training programmes for North Thames higher surgical trainees and junior doctors.
-He is also faculty on several London-based ENT instructional and surgical training courses.
+Mr Ahmed holds a PGCert in Medical Education and serves as Education Co-Lead at Barts Health, coordinating training programmes for North Thames higher surgical trainees.
+He is also faculty on several London-based ENT surgical training courses, and his continued involvement in research and surgical innovation ensures patients benefit from the most current, evidence-based treatment pathways.

-Mr Ahmed’s philosophy is centred on restoring breathing, improving sleep, preserving speech and swallowing, and delivering advanced cancer care without compromising long-term function or quality of life.
+His practice is built on a deeply held philosophy: restoring breathing, improving sleep, preserving voice and swallowing, and delivering advanced cancer care without compromising function or quality of life.

 Expertise